gokkull-15/ava-backend/README.md

 - Store and retrieve JSON data with MongoDB
 - Pin data to IPFS using Pinata
-- Generate cryptographic hashes using SHA256, MD5, and SHA1 algorithms
+- Store contract data with IPFS hashes
 - RESTful API design

 ## API Endpoints